Homemade Garam Masala-nut free

-This allergy-friendly Garam Masala is a family recipe which has been adapted by my mom and I to make it safe for our household.
+This homemade garam masala recipe is from my family.
+It is an authentic garam masala recipe which has been adapted by my mom and I to make it allergy-safe for our household.

-Garam masala is a staple in South Asian cuisine and one that we can still enjoy at home even if we can’t purchase a store bought blend.
-Allergy-friendly Garam Masala is the first recipe in our Flavors of Culture series.
+Garam masala is a staple in South Asian cuisine and one that we can still enjoy as an alternative to garam masala purchased at the store.
+Homemade garam masala recipe is the first in our Flavors of Culture series.

 A story about new beginnings

 My parents immigrated to the United States from Pakistan.
 At nineteen, my mom found herself as a new bride living far away from her family, friends and culture.